dmpdump/dmpdump.github.io/_posts/2025-08-02-CobaltStrike_HK.md

 6:  eb f9                   jmp    0x1
 ```

-Locking the loader executable with an infinit patch likely serves the purpose of blocking the normal execution flow of `config.exe` while maintaining the persitent execution of the malicious Cobalt Strike thread.
-The infinit patch likely avoids thread synchronization issues or early termination/crashes due to the execution of the malicious DLL.
+Locking the loader executable with an infinite patch likely serves the purpose of blocking the normal execution flow of `config.exe` while maintaining the persistent execution of the malicious Cobalt Strike thread.
+The infinite patch likely avoids thread synchronization issues or early termination/crashes due to the execution of the malicious DLL.
 This Cobalt Strike loader was compiled on July 16, 2025 (one day before the sample was uploaded to VirusTotal) and its original name is `ldrunlock.dll`.
-The original DLL name was likely derived from the infinit patch implemented in the loader executable.
+The original DLL name was likely derived from the infinite patch implemented in the loader executable.

 ![sshot](/assets/images/hkcobaltstrike/dllheader.png)